BallStateCBER/school-rankings/docs/fixing_errors.md

 - `bin\cake fix-selectable` looks for unselectable metrics with associated statistics or selectable metrics with no statistics and toggles their `selectable` flag.
 You can use this command to review a preview of the changes that it will make before you precede with updates.

+- `bin\cake clean-associations` looks for redundant records in join tables and removes them.